Ex-Google employees launch app to make you smarter about health, fitness

-SAN FRANCISCO (Reuters) - A group of former Google employees are betting they can boost the world’s medical knowledge with a mobile IQ test.
+SAN FRANCISCO, Dec 15 (Reuters) - A group of former Google employees are betting they can boost the world’s medical knowledge with a mobile IQ test.

 Hi.Q, a free app for the Apple Inc iPhone and iPad launching on Monday, includes 10,000 questions across 300 topics, such as food allergies, childhood health, and portion control.
 After taking the test, users are given a breakdown of their expertise across certain health areas.